-The DTPW would like to thank the City of Cape Town and the Transport Directorate for its work in the development of this CITP update.
-The DTPW looks forward to continuing to partner with the City in working towards a sustainable city that enables citizens to access affordable and safe transportation options.
+The Department of Transport and Public Works would like to thank the City of Cape Town and the Transport Directorate for its work in the development of this CITP update.
+The Department of Transport and Public Works looks forward to continuing to partner with the City of Cape Town in working towards a sustainable city that enables citizens to access affordable and safe transportation options.